 I think there's another reason this problem persists in Clojure.
 There's no Rails for Clojure.

 Dear Janet, I hope this email finds you well.
 I know I'm just a fictional character in a fictional email to set up the hook for this blog post, but I was wondering if you could help me speed up our slow library.
-We use the best algorithms money can
+We use the best algorithms

 Turns out, it's a yak barbershop.

 If you spend your time digging around clojure.core like I find myself from time to time, you might come across a interesting metadata keyword called :inline.
-I have never seen :inline in any of the non-core libraries in my career, so I've been digging around to figure out what
+I have never seen :inline in any of the non-core libraries in my career, so I've been digging around to figure

 So you finally managed to do it, you started a company after all those water cooler criticisms of your previous employers.
 You can finally do all those “if it were my company” things.
 So, after meeting your brilliant co-founder and raising a pile of cash from venture capitalists, you begin